 Multi-level marketing is inherently a form of network marketing, or referral marketing; which primarily relies on recruiting more distributors to sell products for the main company.
-In most cases, the arrangement involves the primary company, which hires distributors to sell their products, often using essays about advertising.
+In most cases, the arrangement involves the primary company, which hires distributors to sell their products.
 These distributors go ahead to recruit other distributors, commonly known as the downline, who will sell more and more products to people out there so that they can earn some money.
 However, the products of MLM businesses are often expensive compared to products in online stores and those in the streets.

 Essentially, distributors who are just below the main company or at the second level of the pyramid for that matter, gain money from recruiting rather than commissions from selling the products.
 If you spot the following in a MLM business, avoid like Ebola!